Guessing random additive noise decoding with symbol reliability information (SRGRAND): Discussion

-While we consider soft information at the level of symbol reliability, all of the GRAND algorithms can themselves provide, in addition to a decoding, soft information through the number of noise queries that were performed before a code-book element was identified.
+The GRAND algorithms can themselves provide, in addition to a decoding, soft information through the number of noise queries.
 A lower number of guesses corresponds to a higher likelihood of correct decoding.
 Such soft information can be of use, for example, for component codes in a concatenated code or Turbo code \cite{HH89, BAAF93,FBLH98,WH00}.
-Thus one may envisage using the information on decoding reliability of \tb{SRGRAND} and \tb{SRGRANDAB} in a manner akin to the reliability information provided by the Soft-Output Viterbi Algorithm \cite{HH89,BAAF93, PRV96, FBLH98, GS00}, by the operation of Turbo decoding \cite{WH00, CFR00, HP94,KImetal10, WP99, SSS04}, by the syndrome information used in Ordered Statistics Decoding (OSD) \cite{FL95, KI02, MVFT03}, or other soft-input, soft-output schemes \cite{MG11, FKU16, Wei03, SB10}.
-In general, we can envisage in future work systems that meld equalization and decoding as in \cite{Ung74, BLR93} or soft information originating from other decoding processes, \cite{For65,BM97, BDMP97, SM01, BKMP10}.
+Thus one may envisage using the information on decoding reliability of SRGRAND and SRGRANDAB in a manner akin to the reliability information provided by the Soft-Output Viterbi Algorithm \cite{HH89,BAAF93, PRV96, FBLH98, GS00}, by the operation of Turbo decoding \cite{WH00, CFR00, HP94,KImetal10, WP99, SSS04, johannesson2015fundamentals}, by the syndrome information used in Ordered Statistics Decoding (OSD) \cite{FL95, KI02, MVFT03}, or other soft-input, soft-output schemes \cite{MG11, FKU16, Wei03, SB10}.
+In general, we can envisage in future work systems that meld equalization and decoding as in \cite{Ung74} or soft information originating from other decoding processes, \cite{For65,BM97, BDMP97, SM01, BKMP10}.